Unleash your inner physicist

 A Limit Less Challenge

-In this year’s Eurekas, a UK and Ireland-wide competition for 11-16 year olds, we are challenging you to answer the question: How does physics power your passion?
+In this year’s Eurekas, a UK and Ireland-wide competition for 11-16 year olds, we are challenging you to answer the question: Can physics help us solve mysteries?

 Get creative…